Adverb Clauses of Condition and Concession: Understanding the Basics

 Question 4 of 11

-4. What is the purpose of an adverb clause of concession?
+4. Which of the following is an example of an adverb clause of condition?

 Question 4 of 11